 - the prosecutor’s failure to disclose exculpatory evidence (i.e., evidence favorable to the accused),11 and

 - a material change in the law.12

-2. Is it the same as an appeal?
+2. Is Penal Code 1181 PC the same as an appeal?

 A motion for a new trial is a different criminal procedure from an appeal.

 An appeal is when:

 - a higher court, called an appellate court (or court of appeals),

 - reviews a defendant’s trial (usually in district court).

-Rather, the court examines the record and looks to see if the lower court made any procedural mistakes.
+Rather, the court conducts a re-examination of the record and looks to see if the lower court made any procedural mistakes.